eun4231/DGNN_analysis/README.md

 Please download this profiling tool usig this link: https://developer.nvidia.com/nsight-systems

-Directly run the donloaded installer to install this tool on your machine.
+Directly run the downloaded installer to install this tool on your machine.

 ## Pytorch Profiler Installation

-#### 1. Install Pytorch and Torchvision using the following command:
+#### 1. Install PyTorch and Torchvision using the following command:

 ```{bash}
 pip install torch torchvision